Skip to main content

 I grew up in Beaumont, Texas.
 I was originally going to go to law school out of college, but I decided to teach instead.
 Ultimately, I didn’t want to sit behind a desk for 80 hours a week.

-My first teaching assignment was at a school district that served as an evacuation point for some families that were displaced by hurricane Katrina down in Louisiana.
+My first teaching assignment was at a school district that served as an evacuation point for some families that were displaced by Hurricane Katrina down in Louisiana.
 While I personally learned well from a traditional direct instruction format, that teaching assignment taught me a lot about differentiation, and forced me to reconsider my teaching strategies.
 I learned that blended instructional models were a way to reach more students, so I spent a lot of time developing and refining new blended learning models.
 With proper scaffolding, students are able to engage in deeper learning processes than we give them credit.
 Kids can be remarkably resilient.

-From there, I helped to develop a therapeutic program within a public school setting with a board certified psychologist.
+From there, I helped to develop a therapeutic program within a public school setting with a board-certified psychologist.
 We were supported by the BRYT (Bridges for Resilient Youth in Transition) program, but we cultivated the program to meet the needs of the students served by our district.
 This program was designed to help students returning to school from hospitalization to re-engage with their academic work and manage the complex anxieties that come from a return to school after an extended absence.

 I feel each professional and personal experience helped to prepare me for the next challenge in my life, and if my skillset can be useful to someone, I will jump right into the mix to help where I can.